 Learning how to network effectively isn't just a skill for the world of business.

-Putting yourself out there and making connections can help you build your career, find mentors, new friends, develop your own venture, and open doors in the future.
+Putting yourself out there and making connections can help you build your career, find mentors, develop your own venture, and open doors in the future.

 They say, "It's not just what you know, but who you know."
 But that's a shallow way to look at these relationships.
 It's more like we're all just puzzle pieces with different needs that fit together at different times.

 Sometimes you "know a person" that someone else needs.
 Sometimes you need them.
-Sometimes you are that person to someone else.
+Sometimes you are them to someone else.
 But you can only benefit from having these connections if you invest the time into building your network.